 - 49 Columbine – 2-2-2 Grand Junction Railway

 I visited this museum a number of times but without a camera.
 On a number of visits I then went on to tour the York motif power depot which now forms the base for the National Railway Museum.
+I am indebted to David Christie for the photographs taken at York in 1972 reproduced below.
+Other photos can be found on the individual locomotive pages.

 British Transport Museum at Swindon